-Sarah offers tailormade drama days for KS1 and KS2 and has ten years experience teaching Shakespeare to young children.
+Sarah offers tailormade drama and literacy days for Key Stages 1,2 and 3 has ten years experience teaching Shakespeare to young children.

-Sessions incorporate storytelling, movement, character work, live music, teacher in role, use of text, writing in role and artwork.
+Sessions incorporate storytelling, movement, character work, live music, teacher in role, use of text and writing in role.

 Sarah is an experienced Drama Practitioner & Actor with a PGCE in Drama and an MA in Drama & Theatre Education.
 She trained with Professor Jonothan Neelands and Dr Joe Winston at The University of Warwick in 2007.

 In 2007 Sarah started to develop storytelling workshops for children between 4 and 8 years old for the Royal Shakespeare Company and became an RSC Associate Freelance Practitioner.
-Sarah relocated to Manchester in 2014.
-She now works in theatres, schools and libraries in the North West.
+Sarah relocated to the North West in 2014 and now works in theatres, schools and libraries in the area.
 She also develops work for Literature and family Festivals across the UK.

 Sarah’s own research for her Masters Degree was based on rehearsal techniques and performance with young adults with learning difficulties.
 In 2015, she worked with The Manchester Camerata on SONGLINES – a music and drama project for children on the autistic spectrum.